 Is Premillennialism the historic faith of the Church?
+(Overview of the Millennial Positions)

-Before dispensationalism crept up in 1830 AD, from the 4th century throughout the dark ages and into the Protestant Reformation the predominant view regarding the millennium had been Amillennialism (or more appropriately called “Realized Millennialism,” meaning that we’re already living in the time when Christ reigns in the midst of His enemies, as was predicted in Psalm 110:2).
+Before dispensationalism crept up in 1830 AD, from the 4th century throughout the dark ages and through the Protestant Reformation, the predominant view regarding the millennium had been Amillennialism (or more appropriately called “Realized Millennialism,” meaning that we’re already living in the time when Christ reigns in the midst of His enemies, as was predicted in Psalm 110:2).
 Yet how prevalent was it in the first few centuries of the early Church?
 At Dallas Theological Seminary, Charles Ryrie, one of the major teachers of dispensationalism rather audaciously declared “Premillennialism is the historic faith of the Church.”

-(Most of the following information was originally found here: https://revelation-now.org/wp-content/uploads/Early-Church-Teachings-of-the-Latter-Days-v-1.02.pdf)
+(Most of the following information was originally found here)

 Alan Patrick Boyd, a graduate student at Dallas Theological Seminary, began a challenging undertaking, writing a Masters thesis whose goal was to establish the prophetic faith of the early church fathers.
 This Masters thesis was to determine whether or not early Christian authors (some of which had been in direct contact with Apostles) affirmed or were even aware of the dispensational premillennial perspective as advocated by Dallas Theological Seminary professors Charles Ryrie and John Walvoord, and Boyd stated the purpose of his work succinctly: “The purpose of this thesis is to determine whether Dr Ryrie’s ‘premillennialism’ is similar to, or dissimilar to, the premillennialism exhibited in some of the patristic writings under consideration.”